 Potential embryo‑foetal toxicity

 Embryo‑foetal toxicity has been observed in animal studies (see section 5.3).
 Patients of reproductive potential should be informed of the risks and must use highly effective contraception during treatment and until at least 1 month after the last dose in female patients, and 4 months after the last dose in male patients.
-The pregnancy status of female patients of reproductive potential should be verified prior to initiating Evrysdi therapy (see section 4.6).
+The pregnancy status of female patients of reproductive potential should be verified prior to initiating risdiplam therapy (see section 4.6).

 Potential effects on male fertility

-Based on observations from animal studies, male patients should not donate sperm while on treatment and for 4 months after the last dose of Evrysdi.
+Based on observations from animal studies, male patients should not donate sperm while on treatment and for 4 months after the last dose of risdiplam.
 Prior to initiating treatment, fertility preservation strategies should be discussed with male patients of reproductive potential (see sections 4.6 and 5.3).
-The effects of Evrysdi on male fertility have not been investigated in humans.
+The effects of risdiplam on male fertility have not been investigated in humans.

 Excipients